Game Writer | Narrative DesignerCurrently working on:

 Snippet from the episode 1 story spreadsheet

-A collection of samples demonstrating my branching narrative skillset, including how I structure a branching combat scene, how I build layers into a NPC conversation to balance the amount of story delivered to players, and how I incorporate design ideas into game storytelling in a manner that allows for multiple endings based on player actions.
+A collection of samples demonstrating my narrative skillset, including how I structure a branching combat scene, how I write item descriptions, how I build layers into a NPC conversation to balance the amount of story delivered to players, and how I incorporate design ideas into a game's story.

 Linear Narrative